serverless/blog/posts/2020-05-26-serverless-express-apis-aws-lambda-http-api.md

 # Easier Serverless Express.js APIs With AWS Lambda & AWS HTTP API

 **TLDR -** Take existing Express.js apps and host them easily onto cheap, auto-scaling, serverless infrastructure on *AWS Lambda* and *AWS HTTP API* with **[Serverless Express](https://github.com/serverless-components/express)**.
-It's packed with loads of production-ready features, like custom domains, SSL certificates, canary deployments, and costs ~$0.000003 per request.
+It's packed loads of production-ready features, like custom domains, SSL certificates, canary deployments, and costs **~$0.000003** per request.

 If you simply want to host a common **Express.js** Node.js application, have it auto-scale to billions of requests, and charge you only when it's used, we have something special for you...